Sanmayce/DIFFTREE/README.md

 # DIFFTREE - In BASH, comparing two folders (or checking integrity of a folder), RECURSIVELY
 Finally, thanks to Jean-Claude Jouffre and Sanmayce, here comes a simple script serving as a:
 - Comparator of given two trees (given folders with their nested sub-folders) - useful to check decompression or backups;
-- Integrity checker of a tree (a given folder with its nested sub-folders) - quite useful to monitor your SSDs' health.
+- Integrity checker (showing duplicative files as well) of a tree (a given folder with its nested sub-folders) - quite useful to monitor your SSDs' health.

 Showcasing the first feature:
 ```